 Tar Sands In Your Home

-Several NGO’s, including Greenpeace and Sierra Club, have a website about the Alberta tar sands that features a map of the tar sands that can be placed over your home town.
+Several NGO’s, including Greenpeace and Sierra Club, have a website about the Alberta tar sands that features a map of the area that can be placed over your home town.
 It helps give a sense of just how large the tar sands are, billed by the website as the largest industrial project on the planet.

 The map allows you to choose a location, such as Vancouver, BC, Canada.
-It then places red patches the size of the tar sands over your chosen location.
+It then places red patches the size of the sands over your chosen location.
 Seeing the red patches over your home town really does give a sense of the enormity of the project.

 While most of us use oil in some form, it would be good if the tar sands would clean up their act.